City celebrates International Nurses Day

 Event celebrates the role nurses play in society and at the university

-Nurses and staff from the School of Health Sciences celebrated International Nurses Day at City this week, highlighting the vital role that nurses play in society and at the University.
+Nurses and staff from the School of Health Sciences celebrated International Nurses Day at City, highlighting the vital role that nurses play in society and at the university.

 The day itself was initially started in 1965, but Dorothy Sutherland, an official with the U.S. Department of Health, Education and Welfare, had proposed earlier in 1953 that President Dwight D. Eisenhower proclaim a ‘Nurses' Day’, but it was not approved.

 Later in January 1974, 12 May was chosen to celebrate the day as it is the anniversary of the birth of Florence Nightingale, who is widely considered the founder of modern nursing.

 However in 1999, the British public sector union UNISON voted to ask the International Council of Nurses (ICN) to transfer this day to another date, saying Nightingale does not represent modern nursing and asking for more recognition of Mary Seacole, the pioneering nurse and heroine of the Crimean War.